golang/tools/internal/mcp/design/design.md

 func (*StreamableHTTPHandler) Close() error

 // Unlike the SSE transport, the streamable transport constructor accepts a
-// session ID, not an endpoint, along with the http response for the request
+// session ID, not an endpoint, along with the HTTP response for the request
 // that created the session.
 It is the caller's responsibility to delegate
 // requests to this session.
 type StreamableServerTransport struct { /* ... */ }